 Updates are an inconvenience because it usually requires you to close your browser or – even worse – restart your computer.
 Costing you valuable seconds or minutes of your day.

-However, closing your browser and allowing your PC to install operating system and virus protection updates helps maintain security.
-Yes, closing your twenty tabs is an irritation and you don’t want to bookmark pages you’re only using for a couple of days.
+However, closing your browser and allowing your PC to install the operating system and virus protection updates helps maintain security.
+Yes, closing your twenty tabs is irritating and you don’t want to bookmark pages you’re only using for a couple of days.
 But it’s considerably less effort than learning you were the cause of a data breach that shuttered the company.

 Similarly, a high proportion of users reuse passwords across multiple accounts meaning if a hacker cracks one then they can gain access to multiple accounts.
 Other bad habits are using simple passwords or not changing passwords every two or three months.